 This is an easy walk that can easily be managed by active kids.
 Take care with kids around the Pogada edges.
 If you have the time, there are lots of spots around the crater you could explore.

 PINK FLANNEL FLOWERS ~ When we visited there was a massive amount of those wonderful Pink Flannel Flowers.
-The most we had seen anywhere, by far.
+Sadly they are now all gone.

 - Time: 2 -3 hours return including walking down and around in the crater.

 - Best time of the day: Any time